Equipment & Facilities

 At the DFFB, there is an emphasis on using professional film technology.

 The production and post-production technology is the optimal foundation to prepare students for their professional filmmaking practices.
 From the beginning of their studies, DFFB students learn technical skills during the production and post-production processes.
 Each student film is entirely produced at the DFFB—from shooting to the production of DCPs.

 Recording technologies and camera equipment

-Students—particularly cinematography students—have access to recording technologies, ranging from inexpensive consumer systems (for example, Canon 7D, Sony EX3, or PXWx70) to high-quality Cinestyle camera technology.
+Students—particularly cinematography students—have access to recording technologies, ranging from inexpensive consumer systems (for example, Canon 7D, Sony) to high-quality Cinestyle camera technology.
 Alongside digital technology, the DFFB still offers the option for students to shoot on film.
 For example, the first-year film is shot on S16 mm.

 Through this approach, students are able to learn the various requirements of these different recording technologies.
 The DFFB also has an equipment depot with sound recording equipment and accessories (Sounddevice, Mixpre, Ton-Zoom), and lights (HMI, Tungsten, Knoflo, LED full Range und Bi- Color).

 ARRI SR3 High Speed and Normal Speed

 - Various DSLR cameras: